SUTDNLP/NNSegmentation/README.md

 ======
 This [example](example) shows how to train three Chinese word segmentation models for the pku corpus of the Sighan Bakeoff 2005 dataset.
 These models are
-* **SparseCRFMMLabler** which only considers the sparse features and works like a CRF model
+* **SparseCRFMMLabeler** which only considers the sparse features and works like a CRF model
 * **LSTMCRFMMLabeler** which only uses neural embeddings as input and employs CRF Maximum Likelihood as training objective.
 * **SparseLSTMCRFMMLabeler** which supports both neural embeddings and sparse features and also employs CRF Maximum Likelihood as training objective.